wp-plugins/squirrly-seo/readme.txt

 * Added the traffic date information in Squirrly SEO Analytics
 * Fixed the Favicon issue for PNG images

+= 3.5.0 =
+* Interactive learning for the entire plugin
+* Faster post save for long text remote images
+* Settings and SEO check improved
+* Corrected bugs for multisites and made it compatible with WP 4.2
+* Added robots.txt for multisites with security
+* Added sitemap for multisites
+* Corrected the site icon and added the site icon for multisites
+* Added the SEO Star option in Dashboard

 == Credits ==
 Florin Muresan - CEO at Squirrly
 Calin Vingan - CTO at Squirrly